permutationlock/cs301_fall_2021/cpp_threading/README.md

 # C++ multithreading

-Here we compare the performance of computing the first N collatz numbers using a four different styles of execution:
+Here we compare the performance of computing the first N collatz numbers using a several different styles of execution:

  - sequential execution, no concurrency or parallelism;
  - using four std::threads to split the computation among up to four cores if available;